sdtimothy8/systemConfig/README.md

-This repository is for my system configrations, like vim, shell, repo etc
+This repository is for my system configrations, like vim, shell, repo etc.
+Just for testing.